a-dietrich/SEGA-Genesis-Demos/tf2/README.md

-# Thunder Force II Title Sequence
+# Thunder Force II Intro Sequence

 A while ago I learned on Twitter that the Sharp X68000 version of Thunder Force II features an intro (and ending) sequence that is missing in the SEGA Genesis port.
 So, I gave it a try to port the intro sequence over to the Genesis using [SGDK](https://github.com/Stephane-D/SGDK).